 True, but you know what the thing is with the Queen?
 Her death is one of the most excessive of any Disney villain!

 She’s trying to roll a boulder down on the dwarves, using a stick as a lever.
 Then a bolt of lightning strikes the stick she’s holding.
 That’s about 30,000 amperes going through your body.
-If that doesn’t kill you, it’ll at least hurt like everliving hell.
+If that doesn’t kill you, (which, considering 0.2 ampere is lethal, is very likely) it’ll hurt like everliving hell.
 Then the rock she stands on crumbles, and she falls down the cliff.

-Given her scream lasted about six seconds before dying out (rather than abruptly stopping) I’d say we’re looking at a more than 180 m drop.
+Given that her scream lasted about six seconds before fading out (rather than abruptly stopping) I’d say we’re looking at a more than 180 m drop.
 In simple terms, she’s dead on impact.

 And then the boulder she was going to use to crush the dwarves falls down after her!